92bondstreet/slack/README.md

 Run a command; post it and its standard input, output, and error to Slack.
 It's a tool for people that collaborate on UNIX servers.

+The command can also be used as a a simple and basic post message to Slack.

 Installation
 ------------